alexandershov/IdeaProjects/tools/intellij/features.md

 ### Navigating
 * There are bookmarks, that you can set and jump to them.
 Use "Add bookmark" in a gutter.
   Cool thing that bookmark is not just for a file, but for a position in a file.
+* F2 navigates to next highlighted error in a file
+* Cmd-E open recent files.
+You can delete files from history with backspace
+* Shift-Cmd-E will allow you to search in recent locations
+* Cmd-G and Cmd-Shift-G go to the next/previous occurrence of the search

 ### Testing
 You can drop into debugger on failed tests: